botkop/numsca/README.md

 Numsca is numpy for scala.

-Here's the famous [neural network in 11 lines of python code](http://iamtrask.github.io/2015/07/12/basic-python-network/), now in scala:
+Here's the famous [neural network in 11 lines of Python](http://iamtrask.github.io/2015/07/12/basic-python-network/), now in scala:

 ```scala
 import botkop.{numsca => ns}